 The results for both males and females thus suggest two key sources of divergent results in the previous literature.
 One is adjusting for work experience, an adjustment that is facilitated by the fact that the Census provides detailed information on years of completed schooling during the period 1980-2000.
 The results reported in Table 1 indicate that adjusting for experience makes a bigger difference than using means or medians.
-Doing so is particularly important when looking at changes over time for women but is also important for men.
+Doing so is particularly important when looking at changes over time for women, but is also important for men.

 Our use of the Census is the second source of divergent findings.
 With Census data there is clearly an increase between 1980 and 2005 in the returns to post-secondary education for Canadian men, with or without controlling for work experience.
-Note, however, that the increase is quite modest between 1980 and 1995 when experience is not adjusted for.
-For men, the returns increase only from 0.317 to 0.341, which is not very different from Burbidge, Magee, and Robb (2002), who find no change using SCF data for 1981-1997.
-For women, the unadjusted return in the Census decreases from 0.425 to 0.400. which is once again not very different from the results based on the SCF.
+Note however, that the increase is quite modest between 1980 and 1995 when experience is not adjusted for.
+For men, the returns increase only from 0.317 to 0.341, which is not very different from Burbidge et al. (2002) who find no change using SCF data for 1981 to 1997.
+For women, the unadjusted return in the Census decreases from 0.425 to 0.400 which is, once again, not very different from the results based on the SCF.

-Burbidge, Magee, and Robb also extend their analysis beyond 1997 using data from the Survey of Labour and Income Dynamics and the Labour Force Survey and still find no change in the return to education.
+Burbidge et al. (2002) also extend their analysis beyond 1997 using data from the SLID and the LFS and still find no change in the return to education.
 This is inconsistent with our findings based on the Census since we find a steep increase in the return to education after 1995 even when experience is not controlled for.
-So while data sources may explain some of the differences between our results and those of Burbidge, Magee, and Robb, it is important to stress that the results from the Census and the SCF between 1980 and the mid-1990s are not qualitatively very different.
-This suggests that controlling for experience appears to be the most important source of differences between our results and those of Burbidge, Magee, and Robb.
+So while data sources may explain some of the differences between our results and those of Burbidge et al. (2002), it is important to stress that the results from the Census and the SCF between 1980 and the mid-1990s are not qualitatively very different.

+This suggests that controlling for experience appears to be the most important source of differences between our results and those of Burbidge, Magee and Robb (2002).
 In contrast, using means or medians plays a very modest role when looking at log wages, as is standard practice in the human capital literature that we follow here.